top of page

 MakerMade | Boulder, CO | Exhibition

-Housed in Canyon Gallery at the Boulder Public Library, MakerMade was a professional design, art, craft, and engineering gallery showcase.
+Housed in the Canyon Gallery at the Boulder Public Library, MakerMade was a professional design, art, craft, and engineering gallery showcase.
 I showcased The First Cosmic Kiddo.

 2022